hribera/DAHSI/README.md

 ## Python libraries

-To make sure that you are running the same version of the libraries used, we provide a file with all the requirements.
-You can install that in a virtual environment so it does not affect your current Python set up.
+To make sure that you are running the same version of the libraries used, we provide a file with all the requirements (`requirements.txt` in the DAHSI repository folder).
+You can install them in a virtual environment so it does not affect your current Python set up.
 ```
 pip3 install -r /requirements.txt
 ```